 How can I know if I’m bleeding severely after delivery?

 Severe bleeding cannot go unnoticed.
 These are the symptoms you may get:

 If you suspect to have a severe bleeding a couple of days after delivery (when you got home), call your doctor immediately.
 You need emergency treatment.

 13. Tearing is a bitch

-I personally didn’t tear myself in labor, mostly, I think because I was taking Evening Primrose Oil for getting more elasticity of vagina muscles and tissues (a great advice from my midwife.
+I personally didn’t tear myself in labor, mostly, I think because I was taking Evening Primrose Oil for getting more elasticity of vagina muscles and tissues (a piece of great advice from my midwife.
 This brand is the one she personally recommended for me to buy because she saw the difference with it).

 My friend, on the contrary, tore herself pretty roughly and since we gave birth one day apart, I personally saw her suffering.
 So tearing is no cool.
 Try your best to prevent it.
 The best advice from my midwife was taking Evening Primrose Oil and massaging myself down there with the Motherlove Birth Oil in labor.

 14. Stitches are a pain in the ass (Literally!)

 Again, the experience is not mine, but my friend’s.
 Seeing it is nothing around having.
 I know.
 But here’s what I figured out.
 If you have stitches:

 - You can’t sit down for a week or so